GafaMX/GFtheme/README.md

     * `data-bq-block-after-login` Prevents opening the purchase window after user logs in.
 This should only be used when there's a compatibility issue with the styles of the web page the calendar is on.
+    * `data-bq-partial-loading` Changes the loading of meetings so it loads by room instead of loading by location.
+Use if there's a lot of meetings to load.

 * `login-register`   Login/Register component, when is clicked open up a dialog with the options.
 Ideal for app menu.
   If the user is logged in, the component shows the user name with the available credits, when click open a dialog with